ObjEmbed: Towards Universal Multimodal Object Embeddings: Method

 \textbf{Image-level contrastive learning.} In line with region-level contrastive learning, we also use sigmoid focal loss~\cite{siglip} for image-level supervision $\mathcal{L}_{\text{image}}$.
+In this setting, each image is paired with a single caption in a one-to-one manner.
+Given the global image embedding $e_g^j$ and the associated global text embedding $e_{gt}^i$ from either $C_{long}$ or $C_{short}$ , the image-level loss $\mathcal{L}_{\text{image}}$ is defined as:

-Specifically, the first global image embedding is only supervised by short captions while the second global image embedding is only supervised by long captions.
-And we will collect captions from other GPUs to enlarge the negative samples.
+where $\hat{y}_{ij} = 1$ if $i=j$, and 0 otherwise.
+We collect captions from other GPUs to enlarge the negative samples.
+Here, $K$ is the global batch size, and $\beta_2$ and $\mu_2$ are learnable parameters that are not shared with those of the object embeddings.
+Additionally, the first global image embedding is only supervised by short captions while the second global image embedding is only supervised by long captions.
+The corresponding losses are computed separately and then combined in the overall objective.

 \textbf{IoU regression.} The IoU loss $\mathcal{L}_{\text{iou}}$ is also formulated as sigmoid focal loss with ground truth IoUs $u_j^*$ between proposals and corresponding boxes as labels:

 where $\hat{u}_j$ is predicted IoU scores.
 Since not all objects in an image are annotated, $\mathcal{L}_{\text{iou}}$ is only applied to $N^+$ positive proposals.